 1. All amounts are net of tax.
-2. Realized gains and losses were recorded pre-tax under "Investment and other income (loss), net" in the Consolidated Statements of Comprehensive (Loss) Income.
-For the nine months ended September 30, 2023 and 2022, the Company recorded less than \$0.1 million of realized losses from the sale of available-for-sale securities.
-Refer to Note 9-Fair Value Measurements herein for further information.
-3. For the nine months ended September 30, 2023 and 2022, the changes in other comprehensive (loss) income were net of a tax benefit of \$0.3 million and a benefit of \$2.5 million, respectively.
+2. Realized gains and losses were recorded pre-tax under within "Investment and other income, (loss), net" in the Consolidated Statements of Comprehensive (Loss) Income.
+For the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, the Company recorded realized losses of \$0.2 million and less than \$0.1 million of realized losses from the sale of available-for-sale securities.
+Refer to Note 9-10-Fair Value Measurements herein for further information.
+3. For the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, the changes in other comprehensive (loss) income loss were net of a tax benefit of \$0.3 million \$0.1 million and a benefit an expense of \$2.5 million \$0.3 million, respectively.

+Amounts

+Reclassified from

-Amounts Reclassified from Accumulated Other Comprehensive Loss
+Accumulated Other

+Comprehensive

+Loss Loss

 2023 2022

 (in thousands)

+Three Months Ended September 30,

+Amounts Reclassified from

+Accumulated Other

+Comprehensive Loss

+2024 2024

+(in thousands)

+Amounts Reclassified from Accumulated Other Comprehensive Loss

+2023

+(in thousands)

+Three Months

+Ended March 31,

+Losses from the sale of

+available-for-sale securities

+Losses from the sale of

+available-for-sale securities

+Losses from Losses from

+the sale of the sale of

+available-for- available-for-

+sale securities sale securities \$ (4) \$ (5)

+Tax benefit Tax benefit 1 2

+Net loss Net loss

+reclassified reclassified

+from from

+accumulated accumulated

+other other

+comprehensive comprehensive

+loss loss \$ (3) \$ (3)

 Nine Months Ended September 30,

-Losses from the sale of available-for-sale securities \$ (4) \$ (5)
+Losses from the sale of

-Tax benefit 1 2

-Net loss reclassified from accumulated other comprehensive loss \$ (3) \$ (3)

-Nine Months Ended September 30,
+available-for-sale securities

-Losses from the sale of available-for-sale securities \$ (8) \$ (31)
+\$ (8) \$ (31)

 Tax benefit 2 8

-Net loss reclassified from accumulated other comprehensive loss \$ (6) \$ (23)